RyuZhihao123/Instance-based-RN/README.md

 ### 3. Our network structure:

 To make the generalization ability of our network more powerful, we redesgin the IRN_m network, as shown in the following figure.
+It make great improvements on the condition that the object number of training and testing set is different, for example, Task1.1 PieNumber.

 <div align=center><img width="900" src="https://github.com/RyuZhihao123/Instance-based-RN/blob/master/image/IRN_structure.png"/></div>